utopia-foss/utopia/doc/getting_started/tutorial.rst

 Parameter Sweeps and the ``Multiverse``
 ---------------------------------------
 Alright.
-With the above, you already came in touch with a lot of the features of *Utopia*.
+With the above, you already came into contact with a lot of Utopia's features.
+Well done for making it this far!
-In this section, you will learn how to perform multiple simulations for different sets of parameters, and how you can handle them in plotting.
+In this section, you will learn how to perform multiple simulations for different sets of parameters and how to plot them.

 Furthermore, this section will use a different model for the examples.
-This is to show that what you learned above can be applied to other models in *Utopia*, not only the ``SandPile`` model.
+This is to show that what you learned above can be applied to other models in Utopia, not only the ``SandPile`` model.

 The ``ForestFire`` Model